Defending Clients Charged For Driving Impaired By Drugs

-An individual can be charged with operating under the influence (OUI) of drugs when impaired by any intoxicating substance, including natural, prescription, and synthetic drugs.
-If you or a loved one has been charged with operating a motor vehicle while impaired by a drug or another impairing substance, you need an experienced Manchester OUI drugs attorney at Attorney Joseph Kelly Levasseur, PLLC to defend your rights.
+An individual can be charged with operating under the influence (OUI) of drugs when impaired by any intoxicating substance, including natural, prescription and synthetic drugs.
+If you or a loved one has been charged with operating a motor vehicle while impaired by a drug or another impairing substance, you need me, an experienced Manchester OUI drugs attorney at Attorney Joseph Kelly Levasseur, PLLC, to defend your rights.

 You could be charged with OUI drugs for driving under the influence of:

-The consequences of an OUI conviction are the same as with a DWI for alcohol.
-The specific penalties depend on how many prior convictions the defendant has on his or her record.
-The amount of jail time, fines, and length of license suspension varies, depending on the number of prior offenses.
+The consequences of an OUI conviction are the same as with a DWI conviction for alcohol.
+The specific penalties depend on how many prior convictions the defendant has on their record.
+The amount of jail time, fines and length of license suspension vary, depending on the number of prior offenses.

 DWI for alcohol and OUI drug charges are interchangeable in New Hampshire, so someone with a prior DWI for alcohol and a subsequent OUI for drugs would be considered a second offense.

 Penalties for OUI may include: